Aversefun/qu/REGISTER_ALLOCATION.md

 # Register allocation

-The register allocator takes in these arguments from the codegen:

-- Registers and their width
+The allocator takes the live ranges of every variable (IR register).
+The allocator uses second-chance bin packing.